 Good thing is that 100 grams of raisins contains 3mg’s of boron, making them one of the best and not so well-known beard foods.

 If you’re not a fan of raisins, you can also supplement with boron to get the same effect.

 Meat is really good for testosterone production and therefore also beard growth.

 Red meat for example is a great source of saturated fat, the main fatty-acid needed for testosterone synthesis.

 It’s also rich in quality animal protein, helping your body to naturally maintain the building material for hair growth.

-NOTE: When eating muscle-meats, remember to add in gelatin for better amino-acid profile.
+When eating muscle-meats, remember to add in gelatin for better amino-acid profile.

-Sorghum is a relatively unknown gluten-free grain.
+Sorghum is a relatively unknown gluten-free grain that comes from Africa.

 It’s also one of the unknown foods that help promote beard growth.